Why Burnout Recovery Feels Slow (And Why That’s Not a Problem)

 Many people expect that after a few weeks of rest, they will feel like themselves again.

-But burnout recovery does not work as a return to who you were before.
+But burnout recovery does not work as a return.

-And that is exactly why it feels so slow.
+And that is exactly why it feels slow.

 • the nervous system